Fabricatable-Machines/Humphrey2/README.md

 I am nesting the parts onto the bed of the machine as I go.
 The goal is to be able to cut all critical parts from one cutsheet.

 ![](img/cad-process3.JPG)
-Plywood above and bellow the skeleton makes up the torsion box.
+Plywood above and below the skeleton makes up the torsion box.
 The top layer is a MDF plate as a scarafical layer

 ![](img/cad-process6.JPG)
 Test nesting onto the bed of the 3D model.